 The interior of the Apollo is fully lined, and it is divided into two packing compartments.
 The bottom compartment has elastic cross straps that are supposed to keep your clothes in place.
 And sadly, it doesn’t have any pockets.

 The Asteroid luggage collection is made of 100% Polycarbonate, so you can expect these suitcases to be really lightweight and durable.
 Additionally, the shell also features a ribbed design, which will make all the scuffs and scratches less noticeable.
 Especially if you get the suitcase in a darker color.

 Unfortunately, they don’t have reinforced corners.
 I find this to be an important impact-resistance factor since the corners of your suitcases are often the first parts to get dented or broken.
 The material itself is sturdy enough that this shouldn’t happen, but you can’t be 100% sure that it won’t happen.

 Other features of this suitcase include double spinner wheels, a retractable telescopic wheel handle, firm and comfortable grab handles, and a TSA-friendly combination lock.
 Overall, nothing really surprising there – just the features that you expect from any good hardside suitcase.

-Inside the Asteroid you have two packing compartments.
+Inside the Asteroid, you have two packing compartments.
 The bottom compartment has a small zippered pocket, as well as a pair of elastic cross straps that will keep your stuff in place.
-And in the top compartment you have a full panel zippered divider with a large mesh pocket.
-Oh and the capacity of these suitcase is expandable by about 3 inches, which is certainly a bonus.
+And in the top compartment, you have a full panel zippered divider with a large mesh pocket.
+Oh, and the capacity of these suitcases is expandable by about 3 inches, which is certainly a bonus.